Structure and Stability of the 1-Dimensional Mapper: Background

+In the following, the combinatorial version of the Reeb graph (where each critical point is turned into a node) is denoted by $\mathcal{C}\Reeb_f(X)$.

-\paragraph*{Connection to the extended persistence of~$\tilde f$.} There is a nice interpretation of $\Dg(\tilde f)$ in terms of the structure of $\Reeb_f(X)$.
+\paragraph{Persistence-based bag-of-features signature.} There is a nice interpretation of $\Dg(\tilde f)$ in terms of the structure of $\Reeb_f(X)$.
 We refer the reader to~\cite{Bauer14} and the references therein for a full description as well as formal definitions and statements.
-Orienting the Reeb graph vertically so ${\tilde f}$ is the height function, we can see each cc of the graph as a trunk with multiple branches (some oriented upwards, others oriented downwards) and holes.
+Orienting the Reeb graph vertically so ${\tilde f}$ is the height function, we can see each connected component of the graph as a trunk with multiple branches (some oriented upwards, others oriented downwards) and holes.
 Then, one has the following correspondences, where the {\em vertical span} of a feature is the span of its image by~$\tilde f$: \begin{itemize} \item The vertical spans of the trunks are given by the points in $\Ext_0^+(\tilde f)$; \item The vertical spans of the branches that are oriented downwards are given by the points in $\Ord_0(\tilde f)$; \item The vertical spans of the branches that are oriented upwards are given by the points in $\Rel_1(\tilde f)$; \item The vertical spans of the holes are given by the points in $\Ext_1^-(\tilde f)$. \end{itemize} The rest of the diagram of~$\tilde f$ is empty.
-These correspondences provide a dictionary to read off the structure of the Reeb graph from the persistence diagram of the quotient map~$\tilde f$.
-Note that it is a bag-of-features type descriptor, taking an inventory of all the features (trunks, branches, holes) together with their vertical spans, but leaving aside the actual layout of the features.
-As a consequence, it is an incomplete descriptor: two Reeb graphs with the same persistence diagram may not be isomorphic, as illustrated in Figure~\ref{fig:Reeb_struct}.
+These correspondences provide a dictionary to read off the structure of the Reeb graph from the extended persistence diagram of the induced map~$\tilde f$.
+Note that it is a bag-of-features type signature, taking an inventory of all the features (trunks, branches, holes) together with their vertical spans, but leaving aside the actual layout of the features.
+As a consequence, it is an incomplete signature: two Reeb graphs with the same persistence diagram may not be isomorphic, as illustrated in Figure~\ref{fig:Reeb_struct}.